-asked the Secretary of State for Transport what progress he has made in the privatisation of the National Bus Company.
+asked the Secretary of State for the Environment when he expects to receive the annual report and accounts of the National Bus Company.